Frequently Asked Questions

 Do I have to seal coat my asphalt driveway every year?

-- We recommended seal coat with cold tar immulsion every 2-5 years.
+We recommended a seal coat with cold tar emulsion every 2-5 years.

-If I resurface my asphalt driveway (add a layer), will it be too high at the garage, and walkways?
+If I resurface my asphalt driveway (add a layer), will it be too high at the garage and roadways?

-- Joints at the garage, and walkways are excavated to avoid trip hazards.
-Excavation also aids in maintaining positive water drainage away from garage.
+Joints at the garage and roadways are excavated to avoid trip hazards.
+The excavation also aids in maintaining positive water drainage away from the garage.